View of a shingle path leading through Dulwich heath on a sunny blue sky day.

 How difficult is the Suffolk Coast Path?

-It’s mostly flat with easy terrain, but longer daily distances and exposed stretches can be tiring.
+It is mostly flat with easy terrain, though longer distances and exposed coastal sections can feel tiring in wind or weather.

 When is the best time to walk it?